Options

 chooseRemoteVideoSources(sources: VideoPreference[]): void

 An array of VideoPreference is passed in to specify preference for each remote video.
-Be aware of the following when calling this function:
+When calling this function:

 • You must pass a complete array of VideoPreference objects each time you call chooseRemoteVideoSources.
 Each call overrides the behavior defined by any previous call.
 The AudioVideoController will unsubscribe from any existing video streams associated with attendee IDs that are not present in the new array.
 Do not modify the provided array after calling this function; for efficiency, the policy object does not clone the array.